Prepositions - Prepositions of State and Influence

 used to describe a condition or state of being

-used to indicate being in or surrounded by a particular condition or state
+used to indicate being in a particular situation, mood, or physical state

 used to indicate being close to a particular state or condition